ProtoShiva/congenial-waffle/readme.md

 git checkout adding-feature // switch to this branch

+git checkout -b feature // create and switch to new branch

+while branching out, make a map or diagram to visualize how and from where you want to create the new branch

+before changing branch you have to commit whatever changes you made on your current branch

+# Merging

+before merging go back go main branch, then merge the other branches to it git merge <branchname>

+fast-forward merge:

+git branch -d <branchname> //to delete a branch

+recursive merge:
+a new commit is made here and both branch are now connected to that commit

+git log -l // to see last commit made

 # Git stages

 1. untracked files: means you have not added them in staging area